holoviz/panel/doc/tutorials/index.md

 # Tutorials

+These tutorials are for those who have decided they would like to learn Panel.
+For those that have not decided yet, we recommend doing the [Getting Started Guide](../getting_started/index.md) instead.

 :::{note}

 To make our tutorials engaging and meaningful, we will be exploring data and developing data apps in the domain of wind turbines.
 Our instructor is very, very passionate about wind turbines.
 We hope you will have a laugh and play along.

 We believe the skills you will be getting are easily transferable to any domain, including yours.